mandober/debrief.shell/bash/index/_lists/shell-vocabulary.md

 # Shell vocabulary

-Shell vocabulary derived from the names of common unix and gnu/linux utils, and general terminology pertaining to shell, terminals and consoles.
+*Shell vocabulary* derived from the names of common utils and general terminology pertaining to the shell.

 apropos
 awk